-If you buy bicycles, scooters, skateboards, or inline skates, don't forget to include appropriate safety gear, such as helmets and pads.
+- If you buy bicycles, scooters, skateboards, or inline skates, don't forget to include appropriate safety gear, such as helmets and pads.
 Make sure your child is of an appropriate age to use these vehicles.
 Riding toys, such as tricycles and nonpowered scooters, are the leading cause of toy-related injuries.

 Research has shown that many manufacturers and retailers continue to sell toys that have small parts but are not labeled with the choke hazard warning as required by law.
 Other toys that exceed safety standards for loudness, toxic ingredients, and strangulation hazards are also in toy stores and increasingly available via the Internet.

 It is also important to monitor the toys your children play with.
 Make sure they are not broken or coming apart.
 Also make sure the paint isn't cracked or peeling off.
 Repair or discard damaged toys.